 The best triggers are routines in your life that are already automated, e.g. brushing your teeth, washing your face, eating dinner, etc.

-If you connect such triggers to new habits, you set up a system (habit loop) that makes it easier to start.
-For example: whenever I prepare vegetables for my meal, I eat a portion of raw veggies to increase my vegetable consumption for the day.
+If you connect such triggers to the new behavior, you set up a system (habit loop) that makes it easier to start.
+For example: whenever I prepare vegetables for my meal, I eat a portion of raw veggies to increase my nutrient consumption for the day.

-The easier the habits you are tackling, the higher your success rate.
-Now let’s come back to the habit you failed: was this tiny habit actually easy, or was it too difficult/unrealistic for you?
+The easier the tasks you are tackling, the higher your success rate.
+Now let’s come back to the behavior you failed: was this tiny challenge actually easy, or was it too difficult/unrealistic for you?
 Be very sincere with yourself.

 3) Did you use a small reward that you enjoy?